denisecase/datafun-01-getting-started/README.md

 Suggestion: If you're in VS Code, On Windows, trying to run a script or execute a conda command and you get an error "conda: The term 'conda' is not recognized as a name of a cmdlet, function, script file, or executable program."
 Your VS Code terminal is likely Powershell (look for a the PS before your path).
 We want to switch it to "Command Prompt" for Python commands.
 From the VS Code menu / View / Command Palette.
 Start typing 'Terminal: Select Default Profile' until it appears, click it and change from Powershell to Command Prompt.

+### Issue: VS Code wants to install Pylance extension

+Suggestion: Sure.
+If VS Code suggests an extension, it's often good to go ahead and try it.
+Read up a bit if curious, but the suggestions are usually helpul.

 ## Additional Resources